Hubertes/zad1www/Fortran.md

 This tutorial covers the history, features and syntax of Fortran, a high level programming language for scientific calculations.
 It is designed for beginners who have a general awareness of computer programming languages.
 ## Fortran: Working, Applications, Pros and Cons - Spiceworks from https://www.spiceworks.com/tech/tech-general/articles/what-is-fortran/
 Fortran is a versatile programming language particularly well-suited for scientific computing applications.
 Due to its exceptional efficiency levels, this high-level programming language has retained its popularity for decades.
 Only a handful of languages, such as C++, can compete with the speed at which Fortran programs execute. ...
-## Introduction to Fortran - GitHub Pages from https://ourcodingclub.github.io/tutorials/fortran-intro/
+##  A Fortran Tutorial - University of Utah from https://www.inscc.utah.edu/~krueger/6150/Fortran77_tutorial.pdf
-Learn the basics of the Fortran programming language, a compiled language for numerical, scientific computing.
-See how to write, compile, and run a simple Fortran program that calculates the area of a triangle.
+Learn the fundamentals of Fortran, a general purpose programming language for scientific applications.
+This tutorial covers variables, expressions, statements, loops, arrays, subprograms, input and output, and more.